daniel-fudge/aws-step-function/README.md

 export STEP_ROLE=step-execution
 ```

+## Configure the AWS Console
+Before completing the following CLI command, you need to install the AWS CLI and configure
+it for the account, role and region you wish to use.
+I use the `aws configure sso` command.

 ## Create Roles
 Both the Lambda and Step Function execution roles require a trust policy file that allowes
 it to assume the associated service.
 These `*-trust-policy.json` files are in the root of